First, because that’s where the people are. Almost 70% of Americans have smart phones and games are the most popular applications.

 Active – Get Moving

 Games are a great way to get people moving.
 For example, most activity tracking apps use gamification to encourage people to exercise more often.
-But, what if cities could use games or apps that help improve public health by encouraging walking or cycling? or transport agencies could use games and apps to help manage demand?
+But, what if cities could use games or apps that help improve public health by encouraging walking or cycling?
+Examples:

 Beat the Street